jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 Here is my UML Class Diagram rendition of the Gang of Four (GoF) diagram provided in their Design Pattern book:
 * The Proxy Design Pattern is an extension of the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html).
 The only addition is the delegation from `Proxy` to `ConcreteFeature`.
-* `ConcreteFeature` represents the resource intensive class.
+* `ConcreteFeature` represents the complex and/or resource intensive class.
 * `Proxy` is the administrative wrapper.
-It delegates most functionality to `ConcreteFeature`, but it performs additional functions, often administrative, before and/or after the delegation.
+It delegates core functionality to `ConcreteFeature`, but it performs additional functions, often administrative, before and/or after the delegation.
 * `Client` doesn’t know about either concrete class.
 It only knows about the `Feature` interface.
 * Both `ConcreteFeature` and `Proxy` implement `Feature`, meaning that any references to `Feature` will work with a reference to the `Proxy`->`ConcreteFeature` pair or with a reference to just `ConcreteFeature` in cases where the `Proxy` wrapper isn’t required.